 Whippets make ideal pets for almost any home, be that with families living in a house or couples in an apartment… yes, Whippets can be good apartment dogs!

-Whippets don’t need an awful lot of space since their medium-sized dogs, but they do need exercise of up to an hour a day.
+Whippets don’t need an awful lot of space since they’re medium-sized dogs, but they do need exercise of up to an hour a day.
 This should include opportunities to sprint… that’s what they’re bred for after all.

 My experience of owning Misty is that the Whippet temperament is loving, playful and gentle… they don’t have a bad bone in their bodies.